Fox Factory (NASDAQ:FOXF) Updates FY 2022 Earnings Guidance

-Fox Factory (NASDAQ:FOXF – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $5.00-$5.30 for the period, compared to the consensus earnings per share estimate of $5.10.
+Fox Factory (NASDAQ:FOXF – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided EPS guidance of $5.00-$5.30 for the period, compared to the consensus EPS estimate of $5.10.
 The company issued revenue guidance of $1.50 billion-$1.53 billion, compared to the consensus revenue estimate of $1.45 billion.Fox Factory also updated its Q2 2022 guidance to $1.10-$1.25 EPS.

+Several brokerages have weighed in on FOXF.
+StockNews.com started coverage on shares of Fox Factory in a research report on Thursday, March 31st.
+They set a hold rating for the company.
+Zacks Investment Research raised shares of Fox Factory from a hold rating to a buy rating and set a $91.00 price target for the company in a research report on Monday, May 9th.
+TheStreet lowered shares of Fox Factory from a b rating to a c+ rating in a research note on Thursday, March 10th.
+Finally, Truist Financial decreased their price objective on shares of Fox Factory from $200.00 to $175.00 in a report on Monday, February 28th.

 About Fox Factory (Get Rating)